yifanycc/loretta/README.md

 The code is built base on the github repository of paper 'MeZO: Fine-Tuning Language Models with Just Forward Passes' and 'Enabling Lightweight Fine-tuning for Pre-trained Language Model Compression based on Matrix Product Operators'

+Please cite the following paper if you are interested in our work or would like to use our code:

+@misc{yang2024loretta,
+      title={LoRETTA: Low-Rank Economic Tensor-Train Adaptation for Ultra-Low-Parameter Fine-Tuning of Large Language Models}, author={Yifan Yang and Jiajun Zhou and Ngai Wong and Zheng Zhang}, year={2024},
+      eprint={2402.11417},
+      archivePrefix={arXiv},
+      primaryClass={cs.CL}
+}